vuestorefront/magento2/README.md

 **This repository contains integration between Magento and Vue Storefront Middleware.**
-This integration is then consumed in the Nuxt 2 template that resides in [this repo](http://discord.vuestorefront.io](https://github.com/vuestorefront/storefront-nuxt2-magento2))!
+This integration is framework-agnostic and may be consumed in the framework of your choice.

-## Vue Storefront 2 integration with Magento
+## Magento 2 integration for Vue Storefront

-This project is a Magento 2 integration for Vue Storefront 2.
+This project is a Magento 2 integration for Vue Storefront.

 <hr />